Dam Failure Plans

 (iv) how evacuation of affected people will occur;

-(v) the provision of shelter for people evacuated;
+(v) the provision of shelter for people evacuated; and

-(vi) and the return of people to any area evacuated. the signage that will identify evacuation routes;
+(vi) the return of people to any area evacuated.

-(a) has a minimum of 10 years' experience in dam design, construction and the
+(a) has a minimum of 10 years' experience in dam design, construction and the preparation and peer review of documentation required for large dams; and

 (b) is a Category A Recognised Engineer for the purposes of the NZSOLD Guidelines;

+to prepare an Emergency Action Plan (EAP).
 The objectives of the EAP shall be to ensure appropriate management of the risk associated with any uncontrolled, abnormal or excessive flow releases from the dams.

-The EAP shall form part of the Dam Safety Management System addressed at conditions 27
+35. The E AP shall form part of the Dam Safety Management System addressed at conditions 27, 33 and conditions 54 to 56.

-The EAP shall include as a minimum:
+37. The EAP shall include as a minimum:

-(a) maps of the land area located between the Eyre and Waimakariri Rivers, including land modelled as being subject to inundation in the event of abnormal or excess flow release, including emergency dewatering; the rate of inundation for land identified under 37(a);
+(a) maps of the land area located between the Eyre and Waimakariri Rivers, including land modelled as being subject to inundation in the event of abnormal or excess flow release, including emergency dewatering;

-details for:
+( c) contact details for:

 (i) residents and how communications will be undertaken, including contingency plans for alerting (if required) all people within the area between the Eyre River and the Waimakariri River potentially impacted by an inundation or